GSI-Fing-Udelar/tectonic/docs/ini_config.md

   performed on version 1.6.0 so we recommend using it.
 However, it may also work for older or newer Guacamole versions.
 * `brute_force_protection_enabled`: Whether Guacamole's brute force protection should be enabled.
 See [Guacamole brute force protection](https://guacamole.apache.org/doc/1.6.0/gug/auth-ban.html#securing-guacamole-against-brute-force-attacks).
 Default: `no`.
-* `external_port`: Port on which the service is offered.
-If using Docker, do not make use of privileged ports.
-Default: `10443`.

 ### [moodle] section:
 * `version`: Moodle version to use.
 Use `latest` for latest version or assign a specific version.
 Default: `5.1.0`.
 All tests were performed on version `5.1.0` so we recommend using it.
 However, it may also work for older or newer Moodle versions.